migajek/PicoProfiler/readme.md

       ProcessRules finished in 59.74 ms
 ```

 What you however don't see here, is the power of structured logging.
-Combine the PicoProfiler with a tool like [Datalust Seq](https://datalust.co/seq) for querying, reporting etc.
+Combine the PicoProfiler with a tool like [Datalust Seq](https://datalust.co/seq) for querying, reporting etc - this is where structured logging shines.

 ## Getting started